 During the early settlement of the country...west of the coast, gray squirrels existed in great numbers...In 1749 they invaded Pennsylvania in such hosts that a bounty of three pence each was put on their scalps.
 Eight thousand pounds sterling was paid on this account, which involved the killing of 640,000 squirrels.
 In 1808 a law in force in Ohio required that each free white male deliver 100 squirrel scalps a year….

 The “Kentucky” hunting rifle was typically about .40 caliber, adequate for any animals in eastern woodlands, large and small, with four legs or two.
 Small bullets conserved powder and lead, both of which were scarce and valuable because every ounce had to be carried over the mountains from the coast into a howling wilderness with few roads.
 One tactic for killing squirrels that also preserved lead was "barking" them.
+“Barking" squirrels preserved lead because the bullet could be dug out of the tree limb and melted down for re-use.
 John James Audubon described how this was done by none other than Daniel Boone:

 Barking of squirrels… requires a [great]…degree of accuracy...I first witnessed this manner of procuring squirrels [by] the celebrated Daniel Boone...He raised his piece..the whip like report resounded through the woods...Judge of my surprise when I perceived that the ball had hit the piece of bark immediately beneath the squirrel and shivered it into splinters, the concussion produced by which...killed the animal and sent it whirling through the air as if it had been blown up by the explosion of a powder magazine.